hund030/TeamsFx_Wiki_review/Embed-a-dashboard-canvas-in-Teams.md

 ### Step 3: Create a widget file

-Create a widget file in `tabs/src/views/widgets` folder.
-Extend the [`Widget`](tabs/src/views/lib/Widget.tsx) class.
-The following table lists the methods that you can override to customize your widget.
+Create a widget file in `src/views/widgets` folder.
+Extend the `src/views/lib/Widget` class.
+The following table shows the methods that you can override to customize your widget.

 | Methods           | Function                                                                                                                                      |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |